code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README.md

 <a name=ti></a>
 ### [Trait = Interface = Virtual (not pure virtual)](https://code-with-amitk.github.io/Languages/Programming/Rust/Trait/)
-* What is Triat: User defined triats, Traits provided by Rust (Copy, Clone, Default, Drop, Future)
+* What is Triat: User defined triats, Traits provided by Rust (Copy, Clone, Default, Drop, Future, Send Sync)
 * Passing trait as argument to function
 * Returning trait from function
 * Trait Bound (Using +, Using where clause)